saltyrtc/saltyrtc-meta/Protocol.md

   SHALL validate that the negotiated subprotocol is present in the *subprotocols* field.

-If the *ping_interval* field is present, the server SHALL validate that the field contains an integer greater than zero.
-The server SHOULD send a WebSocket *ping* message to the client in the requested interval.
+Furthermore, the server SHALL validate that the *ping_interval* field contains a non-negative integer.
+If the value is `0`, the server SHALL NOT send WebSocket *ping* messages to the client.
+Otherwise, the server SHOULD send a WebSocket *ping* message in the requested interval to the client.
 A timeout of 30 seconds for unanswered *ping* messages is RECOMMENDED.
 An unanswered *ping* shall result in a protocol error.

 The message SHALL be NaCl public-key encrypted by the server's session key pair (public key sent in 'server-hello') and the client's permanent